Type 2 Diabetes: How can physical activity help?

 How can physical activity help reduce chance of developing Type 2 Diabetes?

-- Type 2 Diabetes can often be linked to being overweight or inactive.
+- We often link Type 2 Diabetes to being overweight or inactive.
 Regular physical activity will help you maintain a healthy weight and reduce your risk of developing diabetes

 - Helps body use insulin better